Active Substance: teriparatide

 The recommended dose is 20 micrograms of Forsteo given once a day as an injection under the skin of the thigh or abdomen (tummy).
 Patients may inject themselves once they have been trained.
 A user manual is available for the pen.

-Patients should receive calcium and vitamin-D supplements if they do not get enough from their diet.
+Patients should receive calcium and vitamin D supplements if they do not get enough from their diet.
 Forsteo can be used for up to two years.
 Only one two-year course of Forsteo should be given to a patient in their lifetime.
-Forsteo must not be used in children or in young adults whose bones are not yet fully mature.

 How does Forsteo work?